 The character Walter Neff was originally named Walter Ness, but director/writer Billy Wilder found out that there was a man living in Beverly Hills named Walter Ness who was actually an insurance salesman.
 To avoid being sued for defamation of character, they changed the name.
 In the novel, his name is Walter Huff, and Dietrichson is Nirdlinger

-Chandler, who knew nothing about screen writing or film making had never been in a studio before "Double Indemnity," did not care for Wilder.
+Raymond Chandler, who knew nothing about screenwriting or filmmaking and had never been in a studio before this film, did not care for Billy Wilder.
 He thought the director spoke too fast, was too jumpy and was disrespectful because he wore a baseball cap indoors.

 The trivia items below may give away important plot points.

-A different ending was shot, with Neff being caught by the police and executed while Keyes looks on in despair.
-Billy Wilder decided it would be poignant and fitting for both characters if instead Neff were to die in his office with Keyes by his side as he expressed his regret.
+A different ending was shot, with Neff being caught by the police and executed, whilst Keyes looks on in despair.
+Billy Wilder decided it would be poignant and fitting for both characters if, instead, Neff were to die in his office, with Keyes by his side as he expressed his regret.